 Splunk has become very powerful with the invention of big data technologies, and it can ingest information from any kind of data, which may or may not be machine data, and performs analytics on big data.
 Splunk has evolved from a simple log analysis tool to becoming an analytics performer on Big data.

 Let’s have a look at the key differences between IBM QRadar and Splunk by considering the below factors.

 IBM QRadar is available on-premises hardware or in the cloud or software.
 Small and medium organizations can easily shift deployment and maintenance to IBM cloud-based solutions whereas larger firms have to choose either a Hybrid approach or an on-premises deployment method to collect data from the cloud and local applications.

 QRadar pricing is based on flows per second (FPS) and Events per second (EPS).
-It is available in two different variants, one is On-premises solutions which start at $10,400, with one-year free support, and the other option is cloud-based solutions which start at $800 per month on an yearly subscription basis.
-Other options available for free include, QRadar community edition, low EPS version, and low memory of QRadar.
+It is available in two different variants, one is On-premises solutions which start at $10,400, with one-year free support, and the other option is cloud-based solutions which start at $800 per month on a yearly subscription basis.
+Other options are available for free include, QRadar community edition, low EPS version, and low memory of QRadar.

 When it comes to pricing of Splunk, it follows a different model.
 It charges based on the number of users and the amount of data ingested per day.
 Splunk Light can be accessed by five users and up to 20 GB data per day, and the charge is 75$ a month on an annual subscription basis.
 Splunk enterprise pack is available to unlimited users with unlimited amounts of data at 150$ a month billed annually.